 Occasionally, a question has two correct answers but count as one.
 If a player gives a bonus answer, that player will earn the indicated bonus in addition to the regular points.

 For example, there's one question where the correct answer to a question is Elias, which is a different form of the prophet Elijah.
 If a player answers Elias, that player is correct.
 Players that answer Elijah will earn the indicated bonus in addition to the regular points.
 (To those that wonder what the question is, the only way to find out is to play.
 It may show up.
-Also, the use of Elias has many uses, so each appearance isn't necessarily talking about Elijah.
+Also, the name of Elias has many uses, so each appearance isn't necessarily talking about Elijah.
 See the "Elias" entry in the Bible Dictionary.)

 Furthermore, some multiple answer questions will have bonus answers.
 (Remember that there will never be a question requiring more than three.)
 These are answers the host feels that players won't use.
 When a player uses those answers, the player will receive the bonus in addition to the regular points, even when not getting all correct answers for the question.